 Factories We Can Trust

-Before working with any manufacturers, we ensure that they hold credible certifications to ensure that they run their factories ethically.
-This includes a safe working environment, fair pay, respect for all employees and their rights and safe machinery.
+Before working with any manufacturers, we ensure that they hold credible certifications to prove their commitment to ethical working environments.
+This includes a safety-first approach, fair pay, respect for all employees, and acknowledgement of their rights.

 The People Behind The Production